Psalm 75 – The Righteous Judge Exalts and Brings Low

 i.
 “Ambitionists used to look this way and that way how to advance themselves, but all in vain.”
 (Trapp)

 b.
 But God is the Judge: Every successful person, everyone exalted in some way, should humbly look to God with gratitude.
 It is God who puts down one, and exalts another.
-A humble mind and heart is the proper response, instead of boastful words, the celebration of one’s own strength, and resistance against God.
+A humble mind and heart is the proper response, instead of boastful words, the celebration of one’s own strength, or resistance against God.

 i.
 “Promotions in any direction, to positions of credit, influence, or consideration, are the gift and the work of God.”
 (Meyer)